Pimzino/vscode-local-snapshots/README.md

 ### Display Settings
 * `local-snapshots.diffViewStyle`: Choose how to display file differences: side-by-side, inline, or both views (default: `side-by-side`)

-### REST API Settings
+### Server Settings
 * `local-snapshots.enableApiServer`: Enable/disable the REST API server (default: `false`)
-* `local-snapshots.apiPort`: Port number for the REST API server (default: `45678`).
-Configure before enabling the server.

-### MCP Server Settings
 * `local-snapshots.enableMcpServer`: Enable/disable the MCP (Model Context Protocol) SSE server (default: `false`)

-* `local-snapshots.mcpPort`: Port number for the MCP SSE server (default: `45679`).
-Configure before enabling the server.
+> **Note:** Ports are now managed automatically.
+The extension will try to use default ports (45678 for API, 45679 for MCP) first, and if they're in use, it will automatically find an available port.

 ## Usage Tips

 ### Using the MCP Server
 The extension can expose a Model Context Protocol (MCP) server for AI tool integration.
 This allows AI tools like Cursor AI to create and manage snapshots directly.
 To use it:

-1. Configure the MCP port in settings: `localSnapshots.mcpPort` (default is 45679)
-2. Enable the MCP server in settings: `localSnapshots.enableMcpServer`
+1. Enable the MCP server in settings: `localSnapshots.enableMcpServer`
-3. The MCP status and port will be shown in the status bar
+2. The MCP status and actual port will be shown in the status bar
+3. You can also see the connection URL in the custom settings page under the MCP Server tab
-4. Connect your MCP-compatible client (like Cursor AI) to the server using the URL: `http://localhost:45679/sse`
+4. Connect your MCP-compatible client (like Cursor AI) to the server using the displayed URL

 #### Available MCP Tools
 - `takeNamedSnapshot`: Create a named snapshot of the current workspace